suffolklibraries/lgc/content/collections/events/eleesha-drennan-watch-dance-class.md

   - Seated venue
   - Covid-19 preventative measures in place
 end_date: '2022-02-09 13:00'
-attendance_information: 18+
+attendance_information: 'Teens and adults'
 ---
-Watch Dance Class is an open house session in which anyone and everyone is invited to watch or sketch a professional class onstage.
+Watch Dance Class is an open house session where everyone is invited to watch or sketch a professional class onstage.